 5 Ways to Avoid Addiction Relapse

 While there are a wide variety of life situations and conditions that can preclude people from living fully and freely, addiction can play a particularly powerful role in preventing individuals from attaining the type of productive and positive life they want.
+And once you're down that hole and trying to scrape back out of it, addiction relapse can play a major role.

 This is the case for many reasons, including the fact that addiction can interfere with an individual's ability to perform on the job or in school.